How to Turn a Side Hustle into a Full Time Business

 For example, if you’re building a dog walking business, you might advertise your services at groomers, pet stores, and veterinarian hospitals nearby.
 Consider taking out an advertisement in the local paper as well, especially if your clientele might not be on social media.

-Saving for Your Side Hustle with SoFi Money
+Saving for Your Side Hustle with SoFi Checking and Savings

 Not sure how to effectively save for your future business?
-One option is to save with a SoFi Money cash management account.
-SoFi Money lets you easily access your money, through a debit card.
+One option is to save with a SoFi Checking and Savings checking and savings account.
+SoFi Checking and Savings lets you easily access your money, through a debit card.

-When you’re transitioning from a full-time job to life as a self-employed professional, a SoFi Money cash management account might be the perfect complement to your on-the-go lifestyle.
+When you’re transitioning from a full-time job to life as a self-employed professional, a SoFi Checking and Savings checking and savings account might be the perfect complement to your on-the-go lifestyle.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.